nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ```
 This is only to be done if specific instructions are given by the Ordering Agency.

+There must be no unnumbered pages.
+If unnumbered pages in the source material are implicitly numbered, for instance the initial pages of a book, they must be numbered accordingly.
+That is, if the pagination starts with page 9 in the source material, the previous pages must be numbered 1-8.
+If there are other unnumbered pages in the source material they must be assigned numbers and given the `class` attribute `page-special`.
+This will be specified by the Ordering Agency via Editing Instructions.

 #### 3.3.2 Headings

 The `<h1>-<h6>` elements are used to reflect the heading structure present in the source copy.
 Note that `<h[x]>` tag must be contained within its respective sectioning element.
 Sectioning elements that may require headings are, for instance, `<section>`, `<aside>` and `<nav>`.